ITS provides answers and support for all your technology needs.

 Ethernet & Wi-Fi

 Note: Wireless gaming is not supported.
 Please use the wired Ethernet service in your residence hall to game online.
 Wireless media streamers are not supported.
 Use media streamers with Ethernet adapters.
-Examples of media streamers with Ethernet are:

 Online Information System